Singapore Biennale: 2006

+Prime Minister Lee Hsien Loong opened the biennale on 1 September 2006 with a free public party held at the Padang in front of the City Hall Building.
+SB 2006 chose the artworks by Jenny Holzer and Usman Haque as the main works for the opening because of their work's scale and sense of wonder.
+Holzer presented For Singapore, a projection on City Hall.

 The 2006 Biennale featured 195 artworks from 95 artists and collectives from 38 different countries.
-Some artists included Ilya and Emilia Kabakov, Fujiko Nakaya, Ho Tzu Nyen, Jenny Holzer, Mariko Mori, Shigeru Ban, Yayoi Kusama, and Takashi Kuribayashi.
+Some artists included Ilya and Emilia Kabakov, Fujiko Nakaya, Ho Tzu Nyen, Mariko Mori, Shigeru Ban, Yayoi Kusama, and Takashi Kuribayashi.
 The Curatorial Team for the Singapore Biennale was headed by renowned curator Fumio Nanjo.
 The other curators involved were Roger McDonald (Japan), Sharmini Pereira (Sri Lanka/United Kingdom) and Eugene Tan (Singapore).

 The biennale was part of the Singapore 2006 series of events which included the 2006 Annual Meetings of the International Monetary Fund and the World Bank Group held at the Suntec Singapore International Convention and Exhibition Centre.
 The first Singapore Biennale was organised by the National Arts Council (which also organised the annual Singapore Arts Festival) in conjunction with the National Heritage Board.
 The result of 18 months’ planning, the Biennale had a budget of nearly S$8 million and was attended by about 883,000 people.